mibk/LeanMapperQuery/README.md

 $books = $bookRepository->find($query);
 ```

-Database query will look like this:
+The database query will look like this:

 ```sql
 SELECT [book].*
 FROM [book]